Immunization program services are provided through six (6) major program components, which are outlined below:

 - Maintains an immunization registry that serves as a storehouse for immunization records for children and adults in the District of Columbia, enabling the Department of Health to keep children updated for immunization, provide follow-up when needed, conduct outbreak control, provide records for daycare and school entry and prevent unnecessary immunizations because of lost records.

-- Stores immunization records for children and adults in the District of Columbia
+- Centrally stores immunization records for children and adults in the District of Columbia

 - Tracks immunization compliance and provides immunization data and reports